Peng Dehuai: Persecution during Cultural Revolution

 Peng was one of the first public figures singled out for persecution in 1966 by the Cultural Revolution Group.
 The Secretariat of the Party, attempted to shield Peng, but Mao's wife, Jiang Qing, took a personal interest in persecuting Peng and directed Red Guards in Sichuan to find Peng in Chengdu, arrest him, and deliver him to Beijing to be persecuted.
 Local Red Guards in Chengdu were not enthusiastic to follow the orders.
-They visited Peng's house on December 22, 1966 and attempted to intimidate him by informing him of the recent arrests of some of his friends and comrades and the imminent arrests of Liu Shaoqi and Deng Xiaoping.
+They visited Peng's house on December 22, 1966, and attempted to intimidate him by informing him of the recent arrests of some of his friends and comrades and the imminent arrests of Liu Shaoqi and Deng Xiaoping.
 Because of local Red Guards' lack of enthusiasm to carry out Jiang Qing's orders, a more radical Red Guard leader, Wang Dabin, arrived in Chengdu on December 24 and denounced his local comrades as "rightists" and "traitors" for delaying Peng's arrest.
 The Red Guards then abducted Peng in the early morning of December 25, put him in chains, and ransacked his house.
 Peng's bodyguards arrived to save Peng at around 4:00 a.m. but were already too late.

-Prime Minister Zhou Enlai made an effort to save Peng by placing him under PLA surveillance.
+Premier Zhou Enlai made an effort to save Peng by placing him under PLA surveillance.
 On December 25, Zhou's office ordered the Red Guards who had abducted Peng to accompany members of the PLA from Chengdu, deliver Peng to Beijing by train (instead of by plane since the airports in Sichuan had been taken over by Red Guards), and deliver Peng to the Beijing PLA garrison.
 After the party arrived in Beijing, Wang Dabin successfully directed Red Guards under his command to delay the PLA unit scheduled to take possession of Peng and succeeded in keeping Peng from being saved.